ricardoianelli/Summer/README.md

 ## 🚀 Goals 🚀
 The initial goal is to make a C# Framework that has:

-- [x] Dependency Injection using attributes.
-(Example: [Inject]) **(Done!
-Check it out [HERE](docs/DI.md))**
+- Dependency Injection using attributes.
-- [ ] Async Events in a Publish/Subscribe pattern.
+- Async Events in a Publish/Subscribe pattern.
-- [ ] Something close to AOP, enabling cross-cutting concerns to be defined out of your business logic.
+- Something close to AOP, enabling cross-cutting concerns to be defined out of your business logic.
 (Ex.: Logs, Exception Handling, Metrics, etc)
-- [ ] Have a ready-to-go dashboard/control panel where you can see metrics, query logs, create alerts, etc.
+- Have a ready-to-go dashboard/control panel where you can see metrics, query logs, create alerts, etc.
-- [ ] Extension methods to make our lives easier.
+- Extension methods to make our lives easier.
 (HttpClient.PostAsync with timeout, etc).

 **+ New stuff suggested by you to make our lives easier!**